 STD is by far the more common term.
-As you probably know, STD is short for sexually transmitted disease, and it is commonly used to refer to infections and diseases transmitted through sexual contact.
+As you probably know, STD is short for sexually transmitted disease, and it refers to infections and diseases transmitted through sexual contact.
 STI is short for sexually transmitted infection and is also used to refer to infections that are spread through sexual contact.
-Of the two, STI is the more modern term, though it is less common.

-The rise of the STI initialism is due largely to input from the medical community in an effort to impart more clarity in the way that these infectious diseases are discussed and understood.
-The main reasons for distinguishing between sexually transmitted infections and diseases is that not all infections will lead to a disease and not all sexually transmitted infections have discernible STD symptoms, unlike diseases, which, by definition, must present symptoms.
+The rise of the STI initialism is due largely to an effort to be clearer in the way that these infections are discussed and understood.
+The main reasons for distinguishing between sexually transmitted infections and diseases is that not all infections will lead to a disease, and not all sexually transmitted infections have discernible STD symptoms; diseases, by definition, must cause symptoms.
 Furthermore, there are sexually transmitted infections that can be cured (or will clear up on their own) without ever resulting in a disease.

-Another reason for the push to shift from STD to STI as a descriptor is that, in addition to typically being the more correct term, a sexually transmitted “disease” carries more of a negative connotation than a sexually transmitted “infection.”
-A disease sounds much scarier, and could prevent people from being comfortable discussing their status.
+Another reason to shift from the term STD to STI is that, in addition to typically being the more correct term, a sexually transmitted “disease” carries a more negative connotation than a sexually transmitted “infection.”
+A disease sounds scarier, and fear could prevent people from being comfortable discussing their status.
 An infection, on the other hand, sounds more unremarkable.
 While some STD and STIs are incurable and others are curable, the term “disease” doesn’t convey that some of these infections are easily curable with treatment.

 So, now you know the difference between an STI and an STD.
 With any luck, increasing knowledge of these two terms and the nuances in their meaning will lead to better and more transparent conversations about these infections and diseases, which leads to better and safer sex for everyone involved.